Act Governing Food Safety and Sanitation

 When publishing testing information on food sanitation, the method of test, testing unit and the evidence used in interpreting the results shall be concurrently disclosed.

-Chapter VIII Food Examination and Control
+Chapter VIII Food Verification and Control

 Article 41